Avanade/emtech-distributed-data/docs/confidential-ledger.md

 In [confidential usage](confidential-ledger-demo/server/confidential-useage.http) you will see a selection of REST calls to make various calls to the confidential ledger service.

-To autherise these you will need to get a Bearer token:
+To autherise these you will need to get a Bearer token by running the following Azure CLI command:

 `az account get-access-token --subscription "{subscription name or id}"`